suprugafad/shop_solvd/README.md

   - userId — id of the user (string, uuid)
   - products — products that are in cart (array of strings or empty array, required)
   - date — date when order was created (date, required)

+Carts are stored as objects that have the following properties:
+- id — unique identifier (string, uuid) generated on server side
+- userId — id of the user (string, uuid)
+- products — products that are in cart (array of strings or empty array, required)
 ______

 ### Install